Best Neighborhoods to Live in Fort Worth, Texas 2026

 - If you want walkable city life, consider Downtown or West 7th.

-- For family-focused living, Tanglewood, TCU/Westcliff, or Arlington Heights are reliable picks.
+- For family-focused living, Tanglewood, TCU/Westcliff, or Arlington Heights are commonly selected options.

 - For luxury and top-tier schools, Southlake and Colleyville deliver both.

-- If you’re looking for long-term value and new homes, Aledo, Argyle, and Flower Mound are excellent growth zones.
+- If you’re looking for long-term value and new homes, Aledo, Argyle, and Flower Mound have experienced residential development activity and buyer interest in recent years.

 Looking for budget-friendly housing options?
 Explore our list of new homes in Texas under $200K to find where your money goes the furthest.